 This topic is a heavy-hitting one for me, and a concept that I only really grasped in recent months after discovering Debbie Ford’s classic The Dark Side of The Light-Chasers.

-The idea of your “shadow-self” comes from one of America’s greatest psychologists, Carl Jung.
+The idea of your “shadow-self” comes from one of the world’s greatest psychologists, Carl Jung (from Switzerland!).
 He was a student of Freud, but went on to expand on many of Freud’s ideas and really developed a much different way of viewing the human psyche.
 The concept of a person’s shadow is the idea that we project all of the aspects of ourselves that we do not want to accept onto others around us.
 The things we see in others that we hate, are really parts of ourselves that we dislike and have shut ourselves away from.
 These projections are facets that we do not want to accept as part of who we are, so we apply them to other people as a way to distance ourselves from them.

 The first time I heard this, I thought the concept was crazy.
 You’re telling me that everything I don’t like about other people- is somehow related to issues I have with myself?!
 I mean that concept is so hard to grasp and accept, but the more and more I listened to Debbie Ford’s book, the more it made sense to me.
 I also started seeing it everywhere in my life, and even with the most difficult aspects I somehow found a way to relate them all back to portions of my own inner psyche.

 Now the idea is that as you come to recognize these outer aspects as parts of yourself, they lose their effect on you.
 You simply stop noticing the things in other people that used to bother you so much, because you’ve accepted those things and chosen to “re-own” those disowned parts of your personality.

 Basically- by accepting the things that you think you hate about other people, you can live a healthier, happier and more fulfolled life, and get along with those around you much easier.